Natalia Kukulska: Career

-On March 1, 1999, she released an album entitled "Autoportret" ('Self-portrait'), in which she promoted with the singles "Przychodzimy tylko raz", "Skończyło się" and "Zanim wszystko się odwróci".
+On 1 March 1999 she released an album entitled "Autoportret" ('Self-portrait'), in which she promoted with the singles "Przychodzimy tylko raz", "Skończyło się" and "Zanim wszystko się odwróci".
 Also in her album included a new version of the hit song "Tyle słońca w całym mieście" from the repertoire of her mother Anna Jantar and a cover of the hit "Heartbreaker" by Dionne Warwick.

-On June 4, 1999, Kukulska takes part in the 36th National Festival of Polish Song in Opole, where, apart from her recital, she also conducts a debut concert with Mietek Szcześniak.
-On March 13, 2000, the album "Tyle Słoń" is released as a recording of the concert dedicated to the memory of Anna Jantar.
-The event took place on February 23 at the Jewish Theatre in Warsaw, and leading Polish artists performed on stage alongside Natalia.
+On 4 June 1999 Kukulska took part in the 36th National Festival of Polish Song in Opole, where, apart from her recital, she also conducted a debut concert with Mietek Szcześniak.
+On 13 March 2000 the album "Tyle Słoń" was released as a recording of the concert dedicated to the memory of Anna Jantar.
+The event took place on 23 February at the Jewish Theatre in Warsaw, and leading Polish artists performed on stage alongside Natalia.

-On April 23, 2001, she presented the album entitled "Tobie", for which she was nominated for Fryderyk in the Album of the Year - Pop category.
+On 23 April 2001 she presented the album entitled "Tobie", for which she was nominated for Fryderyk in the Album of the Year - Pop category.

 The publishing studio promoted her singles "Niepotrzebny", "Cicho ciepło" and "Jeśli ona".
 A bonus track of the album was the song "Z głębi serc", which was dedicated to Pope John Paul II.
 The album was ranked 1st OLiS with the Gold Record status, and the accompanying promotion, she takes part in 10 outdoor concerts with over 600 thousand people.